AliHadi-24/Code-Samples/README.txt

-Thouse are some project and code samples that I worked on.
+Thouse are some project and code samples that I did.